Tiredness test: Is there a test for feeling tired?

 Mental Health Assessment

-Fatigue serves as a primary physical symptom which appears in patients with anxiety and depression.
-Your doctor may use the K10 questionnaire to determine if psychological distress stands as the primary reason behind your physical exhaustion.
+Fatigue is a common physical symptom of anxiety and depression.
+Your doctor may use screening tools such as the K10 questionnaire to assess whether psychological distress is contributing to your exhaustion.

 Tests for Tiredness and What They Check